pragma-/pbot/doc/VirtualMachine.md

 under [Set up serial ports](#set-up-serial-ports) and that your network configuration is allowing access.

-Let's make sure the PBot VM Guest is listening for and can execute commands.
+Let's make sure the PBot VM Guest server is listening for and can execute commands.
 The `vm-exec` command in the `applets/compiler_vm/host/bin` directory allows you to send commands from the shell.

     host$ vm-exec -lang=sh echo hello world